-Yesterday, my mom and I visited one of her favorite yarn shops in Gainsville, FL.
-As I was perusing the endless shelves of colorful yarns, a delicate little scarf that was hanging near a display caught my attention.
+Yesterday, my mom and I visited one of her favorite yarn shops in Gainesville, FL, and as I was perusing the endless shelves of colorful yarns, a delicate little scarf that was hanging nearby caught my attention.

 I instantly knew it was time to learn to knit.

-As a crocheter, I’m almost always in the minority.
-Whenever I visit a group of fellow yarn-lovers, there are rarely any crocheters represented.
-(In some ways, I’ve always felt that we are the step-children of the craft, but I love it nevertheless.)
+As a crochet lover, I’m almost always in the minority.
+Whenever I visit with a group of yarn-lovers, there are rarely any crocheters represented.
+(We are the step-children of yarn work in many ways, but I love it nevertheless.)

-It’s hard to explain what it is about yarn work that makes my soul smile.
-Maybe it’s the repetition that I love the most, giving my mind a rest by focusing on a single task.
-Or perhaps it’s the look and feel of the beautiful yarn textures that is so appealing.
-But maybe it’s simply the satisfaction I feel when I see a finished product.
-Whatever the reason, it’s a hobby that also happens to serve a purpose since it typically results in a warm, fuzzy accessory that can be used as a gift or for personal use.
+It’s hard to explain what it is about yarn work that I love so much.
+Maybe it’s the repetition, keeping me focused on a single task and preventing my mind from wandering too far.
+Or maybe it’s the look and feel of the beautiful yarn textures that’s so appealing.
+All I know is the satisfaction that I feel when I see a finished product makes me happy.
+It’s a hobby that also serves a purpose and results in warm, fuzzy accessories that can be given as gifts.